- Campus Offices

 University policy concerning unallowable costs on sponsored projects bases allowability of costs on the North Dakota Century Code (NDCC).
 The North Dakota Century Code is the codification of all general and permanent laws enacted since statehood, and contains the Constitution of North Dakota and the North Dakota Century Code.
 Because the University of North Dakota is a state entity, we are required to follow the North Dakota Century Code.

-Shown below are items unallowable on sponsored projects because of University policy and/or Federal cost principles:
+Shown below are items unallowable on sponsored projects because of University policy and/or Federal cost principles.
+Some items listed below can become allowable with specific agency approval.

 - Air Cleaners/Purifiers/Filters